syntasso/kratix-docs/docs/main/06-reference/02-promises/02-deleting-a-promise.md

 :::caution

-Deleting a promise will cascade delete all the associated resource requests.
+Deleting a promise will cascade delete all the associated Resource Requests.

 :::